FETA-Project/DatasetCatalog-Example/README.md

 * output: contains all output files for the dataset report from dataset analysis
 * example: contains configuration and support files for creation of the dataset report using [DatasetCatalog-Tools](https://github.com/FETA-Project/DatasetCatalog-Tools)

 Both datasets are processed towards the dataset report.
 You can check generated results or re-run the evaluation.
+During re-run follow the instruction below.
+Based on you environment change filesystem path to match required files in configuration.

 ## Getting Started Instructions
 1. Download this repository.
 It provides all sample files for the Getting Started showcase